cultural-impact-of-warfare

 Versatility: One Tool, Many Uses

 A single kunai could dig, pry, climb, or stab.
-A bo staff could be a walking stick, a stretcher for wounded comrades, or a lever to lift a heavy door.
+A bo staff could serve as a walking stick, a stretcher for wounded comrades, or a lever to lift a heavy door.
 This versatility reduced the number of items a ninja carried, making them faster and harder to detect.
 In siege warfare, the same weapons could be used for assaulting walls or for creating distractions by throwing loose tiles with shuriken-like precision.
 Reports from the 1580s mention ninjas using shuriken to extinguish torches, plunging guard towers into darkness.

 Psychological Impact